thoughtbot/maybe_haskell/book/applicative/hiding-details.md

 So how do we do this better?
 What we want is code that looks as if there is no `Maybe` involved (because that's convenient) but correctly accounts for `Maybe` at every step along the way (because that's safe).
-If there were no `Maybe`s involved, and we were constructing a normal `User` value, the code may look like
+If no `Maybe`s were involved, and we were constructing a normal `User` value, the code might look like
 this:

 ```haskell